 Becoming a flower farmer is the hardest and most rewarding experience you could have as a professional.
 The hardest part is deciding on a sales outlet for all the blooms that are produced.
 Our first and most enjoyable option at the Primrose Creations farm is our farm stand.
 It’s nothing special, but it brings joy to us and our community.
 As time has gone on, we have expanded our sales outlets and experienced some wins and losses.
 Not everything is going to be easy or financially rewarding.
 It’s all dependent on where you want your business to go, how much work you want to put into your products, and the size of the community you are selling to.

 Let’s dive in and explore the sales outlets available for flower farmers across the world!

 A farm stand is ideal for anyone who grows flowers as a hobby or has little time or money to spend on supplies and marketing.
 Unless you have access to a retail storefront, a farm stand on your property ensures the greatest security of your product.
 While cutting or working in the fields, the ability to monitor sales in person increases.
 In addition, to cut flowers, a flower stand lends itself to being the optimal location to sell extra seedlings, increasing profits and unloading extra inventory.

 Landscaping around a flower stand can draw attention to individuals walking or driving by.
 Marketing made easy!

 Even if you don’t have a flower stand, the same concept can be implemented on your porch!

 Social media is a fun place to hold a flash sale!
 This can be part of an overall sales/marketing scheme or can be used to drum up sales during a lul in businesses.
 To run a flash sale on social media, these steps make it easy:

-- Post pictures of what is available, the quantity, and price
+- Post pictures of what is available, the quantity, and the price

-- 1st person to send money claims the bouquet/arrangement
+- 1st person to send the money claims the bouquet/arrangement

 - This can be completed via programs such as Venmo and PayPal